VenissaCarolQuadros/CanHap501/labs/Lab1.md

 I didn't want to design something and then realize that I don't have the stuff to build it.
 So, the first thing I needed to accomplish the task of making things move was, well- things!
 Since I don't seem to have accumulated stuff I don't need (yet!), I went to the next best option: SRL.
 However, I quickly learnt that there is no dearth of stuff I could use, and so I moved on to the designing and building.

 #### 1 mm
 The movement I set out to create for the 1mm sketch was bobbing.
 The first most apparent sketch for this was to make a cantilever type setup.
-I accomplished this quite quickly with a popsicle stick held in place with a bench vise (overkill?).
+I accomplished this quite quickly with a popsicle stick held in place with a bench vise.
-I also added in a piece of wood (with a cat head drawn on it!) and secured it in place with some wire to emphasize where one could experience the said prodding or nudging.
+I also added in a piece of wood (with a cat head drawn on it) and secured it in place with some wire to emphasize where one could experience the said prodding or nudging.

 <video height="100%" controls>